 We design our teaching methods in consultation with some of the leading employers in the region.
 You’ll be taught in our engineering and computing laboratories for many of your classes, and we focus on your activities as a way of learning.

-Our lessons are highly interactive allowing you to you’ll look at practical applications of concepts and study real life cases.
+Our lessons are highly interactive allowing you to look at practical applications of concepts and study real life cases.
 You will work with your peers in workshops, seminars, group tutorials and practical exercises, enabling you to expand the essential people skills to complement your technical ability.

 On a full-time basis, teaching will typically take place over two to three days per week.